 Consider Acupuncture and Physiotherapy for Your Dog

 When dogs suffer from chronic pain, medication is not the only tool we can use.
 Acupuncture and physiotherapy can significantly increase the animal’s wellbeing.
 Arthritis and many other musculoskeletal pathologies can be better managed if the veterinarian recommends a few acupuncture sessions, in conjunction with the prescribed medication.
 Changing the dog’s diet can also be of help; glucosamine and chondroitin sulfate-rich diets can contribute to the improvement of the dog’s joint’s structure; as a consequence, the dog may feel less pain and discomfort.

 If you think your dog may be suffering from pain, don’t second doubt yourself.
-Ask your veterinarian for help and remember: stay away from human over-the-counter medications!
+Ask your veterinarian for help and remember to stay away from human over-the-counter medications!